paulremo/docker-valhalla/README.md

 - `build_time_zones`: `True` builds the timezone db which is needed for time-dependent routing. `Force` will do the same, but first delete the existing db.
 Default `False`.
 - `build_transit`: `True` will attempt to build transit tiles if none exist yet. `Force` will remove existing transit **and** routing tiles.
 Default `False`.
 - `build_tar` (since 29.10.2021/v`3.1.5`): `True` creates a tarball of the tiles including an index which allows for extremely faster graph loading after reboots. `Force` will do the same, but first delete the existing tarball.
 Default `True`.
 - `server_threads`: How many threads `valhalla_build_tiles` will use and `valhalla_service` will run with.
 Default is the value of `nproc`.
-If valhalla kills it self when building tiles, lower this number.
+If valhalla kills itself when building tiles, lower this number.
 - `path_extension`: This path will be appended to the container-internal `/custom_files` (and by extension to the docker volume mapped to that path) and will be the directory where all files will be created.
 Can be very useful in certain deployment scenarios.
 No leading/trailing path separator allowed.
 Default is ''.
 - `serve_tiles`: `True` starts the valhalla service.
 Default `True`.
 - `tileset_name`: The name of the resulting graph on disk.
 Very useful in case you want to build multiple datasets in the same directory.
 Default `valhalla_tiles`.